hmmmIndeed/nixos-journey/README.md

 ### Note

-I am dual booting NixOS with Windows on two SSD's and am using a data partition so both operating systems can access some of the same files.
+I am dual booting NixOS with Windows on two SSD's and am using a data partition so both operating systems can access some of the same files (which are the files in the partition).

 How I'm setting my laptop up: (I don't think it matters which SSD Windows and NixOS are on)